WaypointRP/wp-placeables/README.md

 - Player uses the item and the item placement mode is triggered
 - A client side only (non-networked) prop is spawned and the player chooses where to place the prop
 - After confirming the placement, the prop is spawned in as a networked prop so that all clients can see it and the item is removed from the player's inventory
-- Players can interact with the prop using qb-target to view the available options
+- Players can interact with the prop using target to view the available options
 - Players can place down multiple props to build a unique scene to enhance their RP scenarios
 - When the player is done, they can clean up the scene by picking up the props and the item is given to the player (this is a default option that comes with all of the items)
 - If an item is pushable and/or sitable, a player can stop interacting with the item by pressing 'E' (by default).